Monitoring with Prometheus

 Do You Know?

-to suit your monitoring needs.
+You can adjust the scrape_interval to suit your monitoring needs.
 A shorter interval means more frequent data collection but higher resource consumption.

 Defining Scrape Jobs for Monitoring